golamt313/evase-cms/site/content/_index.md

     experiences, vast portfolios, and more!
 intro:
   heading: What we offer
-  text: "We offer a variety of courses in our catalog such as Computer
+  text: "We offer a variety of Courses in our catalog such as Computer
     Languages/Computer Sciences, Economics and Market Trading, Hosting online, Online Safety, and Cyber security.
 We additionally provide online classes, exercises, and homework, free sources and articles, and well as a state of